merhawi2010/FeedReaderTesting/README.md

 ## How to run the application

-This application can be  cloned from the repository at `git clone https://github.com/merhawi2010/merhawi2010.github.io.git` and save it on hard drive.
+This application can be  cloned from the repository at `https://github.com/merhawi2010/FeedReaderTesting.git` and save it on hard drive.
 After downloading the content from the repository you will need to extract the zip-file.
 By double clicking the index.html file you can run the application and enjoy it.

 To run individual tests, please click the links at the bottom part of the page.